hadarose/hadarose/README.md

 ### Hi there 🙃👋 I'm the Rosenwoman 🌹
 I'm a junior software developer, mainly frontend but also experienced with Node.js.
-Basically in love with React, and currently examining my relationship with Angular.
+Basically in love with React, and currently examining my relationship with Angular... 🤭

 ### #OpenToWork
 Front End Developer • Web Developer • Junior Full Stack Developer